PeterYaoNYU/frugal-leader-election/README.md

 ### How to run?

+> To reproduce, you should only run on the Wisconsin Cluster of CloudLab.
+Emulab has known issue to delay messages without conforming to the predetermined distribution, causing inferior performance.

 I use the ```invoke``` library for running the process.
 The script is in the subdirectory ```scripts```.
 ```bash
 cd scripts